 Predefined costs

-The predefined costs may consist of all project costs that are not related to the development or maintenance of the project.
+The predefined costs may consist of all project costs that are not related to its development or maintenance.

 These may include costs for: